-One of the most iconic dishes of Roman cookery, stracetti con la rughetta, or ‘little rags’ with arugula, is also one of the simplest of all to prepare.
+One of the most iconic dishes of Roman cookery, straccetti con la rughetta, or ‘little rags’ of beef with arugula, is also one of the simplest of all to prepare.
 The technique is quite close to an Asian stir-fry and, like a stir-fry, it takes literally only seconds to prepare.

 - 200g (7 oz) thinly sliced strips of beef, aka straccetti (see Notes)

 - 1 or 2 cloves of garlic

 - Olive oil

 Take beef, sliced as thinly as possible and cut into short strips, and sauté it over a very high flame with a clove or two or slightly crushed garlic until it has just lost its raw color.
 Season liberally with salt and pepper, mix and remove from the heat.

 Throw is a few handfuls of raw arugula, toss until they have wilted.

 Serve your straccetti immediately with a nice piece of crusty bread to sop up the delicious juices.